d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 the sample average $\hat{\mu}$ approximately tends towards a normal distribution centered at the true mean and with standard deviation $\sigma/\sqrt{n}$.
-Already this tells us something important: as the number of examples grows large, our test error $\epsilon_\mathcal{D}(f)$ should approach the true error $\epsilon(f)$
+Already, this tells us something important: as the number of examples grows large, our test error $\epsilon_\mathcal{D}(f)$ should approach the true error $\epsilon(f)$